jina-ai/examples/audio-search/README.md

 ## Download the data

 - In this example, we use the Vggish model to encode the sound files.
 You can find more details about the model at [https://github.com/tensorflow/models/tree/master/research/audioset/vggish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish).
 Use the following cmd to download the models.
+For downloading the audioset data, we adapt the codes from the `runme.sh` script at [https://github.com/qiuqiangkong/audioset_tagging_cnn ](https://github.com/qiuqiangkong/audioset_tagging_cnn).
+We provide the following script, it will download 10 audio files from the audioset dataset.

 ```bash
 bash download.sh
 ```

-- For downloading the audioset data, please refer to the `runme.sh` script at [https://github.com/qiuqiangkong/audioset_tagging_cnn ](https://github.com/qiuqiangkong/audioset_tagging_cnn).
-Alternatively, you can also use you own `.wav` files.
+- Alternatively, you can also use you own `.wav` files.
 Make sure the files are under `data/`.
 After preparing the data, here is how the folder looks like

 ```
 .